mxcl/PromiseKit/_posts/2015-01-31-error-handling.md

 It’s important to remember that in order for your errors to propogate they must occur in the chain. **If you don’t return your promise, thus inserting it into the chain, the error won’t propogate**.

-PromiseKit has an additional bonus: unhandled errors (ie. errors that never get handled in a `catch`) are logged.
+PromiseKit has an additional bonus: unhandled errors (ie. errors that never get handled in a `catch`, `error`, or `recover`) are logged.
 If you like, we even provide [a mechanism][ueh] to execute your own code whenever errors are not caught.

 <div><a class="pagination" href="/when">Next: `when`</a></div>